EliTheGingerCat/Bludast/README.md

 **Testing**

-Run `lune run test` and ensure there are no errors before making a pull request.
+Run `luau test.luau` (or the appropriate command for your runtime) and ensure there are no errors before making a pull request.

 ## License